 - Hallucinations or delusions

-Symptoms that suddenly get worse often signal a stroke.
+Symptoms that suddenly get worse often indicate a stroke.
 Doctors look for symptoms that progress in noticeable stages to diagnose vascular dementia.
 Alzheimer's, by comparison, progresses at a slow, steady pace.
 Another clue is impaired coordination or balance and when it becomes apparent.
 In vascular dementia, problems walking or balancing can happen early.
 With Alzheimer's, these symptoms usually occur late in the disease.